kiwiko123/jdashboard/src/README.md

 Any item within here is intended for use in other locations.

 #### `api.interfaces`
 A public-facing package that contains Java interfaces, annotations, and exception classes.
+The word "interfaces" in the package name refers to the general definition of the word; not strictly to Java interfaces.

 #### `api.dto`
 A public-facing package that contains simplistic data classes.